Disinformation Governance Board

-The Disinformation Governance Board (DGB) was an advisory board of the United States Department of Homeland Security (DHS), announced on April 27, 2022.
-The board's stated function is to protect national security by disseminating guidance to DHS agencies on combating misinformation, malinformation, and disinformation that threatens the security of the homeland.
-Specific problem areas mentioned by the DHS include false information propagated by human smugglers encouraging migrants to surge to the Mexico–United States border, as well as Russian-state disinformation on election interference and the 2022 Russian invasion of Ukraine.
+The Disinformation Governance Board (DGB) was an advisory board of the United States Department of Homeland Security (DHS), established and disbanded in 2022.
+The board's stated function was to protect national security by disseminating guidance to DHS agencies on combating misinformation, malinformation, and disinformation that threatens the security of the homeland.
+Specific problem areas mentioned by the DHS included false information propagated by human smugglers encouraging migrants to surge to the Mexico–United States border, as well as Russian-state disinformation on election interference and the 2022 Russian invasion of Ukraine.

-On May 18, the board and its working groups were "paused" pending review, and board head Nina Jankowicz resigned, as a result of public backlash.
-On August 24, 2022, Department of Homeland Security Secretary Alejandro Mayorkas disbanded the board.
+Following what the Associated Press called a "bungled rollout" and criticism from Republican lawmakers of what they saw as the board's threat to freedom of speech, the board and its working groups were "paused" pending review, and the board's head Nina Jankowicz resigned in May 2022.
+In August 2022, Department of Homeland Security Secretary Alejandro Mayorkas disbanded the board.

 Background

 The Disinformation Governance Board was announced and revealed to the public by the DHS on April 27, 2022, during a 2023 budget hearing before the United States House Appropriations Subcommittee on Homeland Security.
-The board had begun operating two months prior to the announcement.
+The board had begun operating approximately two months prior to the announcement.
 The DHS had decided to form the board in 2021 after conducting research that recommended creating a group to "review questions of privacy and civil liberty for online content".
-White House Press Secretary Jen Psaki said that the board is the "continuation of work that began in the DHS in 2020 under former President Trump".
 The Cybersecurity and Infrastructure Security Agency has previously addressed the spread of what they referred to as "mis-, dis-, and malinformation", as well as addressing Russian disinformation as part of their election security efforts in 2020.
 CISA director Chris Krebs was fired by President Trump in November 2020 for refuting Trump's false claims of election fraud.

 After the board was announced, Nina Jankowicz was named executive director.
 She was previously a fellow at the Wilson Center, advised the Ukrainian Foreign Ministry as part of the Fulbright Public Policy Fellowship, oversaw Russia and Belarus programs at the National Democratic Institute, and wrote the book How to Lose the Information War: Russia, Fake News, and the Future of Conflict.
 Robert P. Silvers and Jennifer Daskal were also named to hold leadership positions on the board.
 On May 18, Jankowicz resigned from her role as executive director.